Matthew Burt: Major works

-Burt works to commission although he has also designed pieces such as garden benches or public seating that can be made to order as 'standard' ranges.
+Burt works to commission, although he has also designed pieces such as garden benches or public seating that can be made to order as 'standard' ranges.
 Some of his early commissions emphasised the playful dexterity of making wood do seemingly impossible things.
 A chair for an annual competition run by the arts development agency Southern Arts carried this exuberance to extremes, responding to a brief set by the organisation's literature development officer to design and make a chair that has wit and speaks of its interest.
 Burt forced the idea of the essential framework or 'exo-skeleton' of a piece of furniture to the furthest point in his Ruminative Chair (1989) made of wych elm, lives in Macclesfield, English elm, burr elm and sycamore, replete with a floating seat pad, twisted stems, inlays, and moveable balls set at the ends of the arms, in a gothic-like seat.
 The chair was intended to make the impossible look plausible.This chair is about as close to postmodernism as Burt allows himself to get.
 He has focused more recently on a cleanliness of line and, sometimes, a subtle and sinuous curve (for example in the complex edge of his Leaf Table (2007) or the Pyramalised dresser 1.
 These designs combine dexterity of hand skill with the advances made possible by computer assisted drawing technology.
 In Burt's view, using sophisticated equipment as a means of advancing practice is both plausible and efficient.
 He may find a wistful and reflective admiration for the honest toil and tools of the Arts and Crafts furniture makers, but his work has to survive in a challenging contemporary marketplace, and the high prices that are charged for this commissioned work necessarily take into account high labour and studio costs as well as the intensive design and fitting stages of complex pieces for sometimes mercurial clients.
 Good Woodworking magazine wrote: "Today Matthew Burt is a recognised and well-respected brand, known for creating furniture that is neither gratuitously experimental or stagnantly nostalgic."

 The combination of clarity and complexity in Burt's furniture was expressed in his award-winning Cantilevered Table, exhibited in the influential One Tree exhibition.
 Burt explained that this piece was "seemingly simple… relying on the intrinsic strength of the oak to span a long unsupported surface…’v-grooved' to communicate the sensual and tactile delights of wood."

 Burt's Finback Chair is one in a series of elm chairs (a sequence in his 'elegy for the elm') with graceful, handmade lines accentuating its individual poise and functionality.
-There are a pair in the permanent collection of the Fitzwilliam Museum, Cambridge.
+There is a pair in the permanent collection of the Fitzwilliam Museum, Cambridge.

+His altar installed in St Thomas's Church, Salisbury in 2020 consists of 1,152 tapered pieces of English oak.